Decomposition of free cumulants: Motzkin cumulants of orthogonal replicas

 Similarly,

-by Definition 4.2, where we again use Theorem 8.1 and then Lemma 9.1(2).
-Of course, this result agrees with the formula of Theorem 9.1 for replicas with identical labels, proved with the use of Lemma 8.2. } \end{Example}
+by Definition 4.2, where we again use Theorem 8.4 and then Lemma 9.1(2).
+Of course, this result agrees with the formula of Theorem 9.2 for replicas with identical labels, proved with the use of Lemma 8.8. } \end{Example}

-\begin{Example} {\rm Let $w=1^22^21$ and consider the corresponding Motzkin cumulants for two choices of mixed labels: one in which the labels of replicas alternate when their colors increase and one when they do not.
-Keeping the notation of Example 8.1 for replicas, we have
+\begin{Example} {\rm Let $w=1^22^21$ and consider the corresponding Motzkin cumulants for two choices of mixed labels: one in which the labels of replicas alternate when their colors increase and one in which they do not alternate.
+Keeping the notation of Example 8.2 for replicas, we have

-where we used the implicit assumption that Motzkin cumulants with mixed labels and orders smaller than $5$ vanish.
-By Theorem 8.1, we have
+where we use the vanishing of Motzkin cumulants with mixed labels of orders smaller than $5$.
+By Theorem 8.4, we have